 Yes, we did that math rightly.
 If two people put the same amount of money away each year ($5,000), earn the similar return on their investments (6 percent annually) and stop saving upon retirement at the same age (67), one will end up with almost twice as much money just by starting at 22 instead of 32.
 Put another way: The investor who started saving 10 years previously would have about $500,000 more at retirement.
 It’s that simple.

 2. Saving is a habit.
-It may make rational, mathematical sense to start saving early, but it isn’t constantly easy.
+It may make a rational, mathematical sense to start saving early, but it isn’t constantly easy.
 But the instinct to save grows as you do it.
-It’ll start to feel good as you observe that account balance grow.
+It’ll start to feel good as you observe that account balance grows.